 In the case of severe decay or an impacted wisdom tooth, your dentist will extract or remove the tooth to prevent further infection.

 If teeth grinding is the cause of your toothache, this means you are wearing down your tooth’s protective enamel at an accelerated rate.
-Once worn down, sensitive nerve endings are exposed and this can be quite painful.
-To treat this, our dentist may recommend a mouthguard. .
+Once worn down, sensitive nerve endings are exposed, which can be quite painful.
+To treat this, our dentist may recommend a mouthguard.

-If you have gum disease caused by plaque buildup, our dentists will carry out deep cleaning and other gum treatment as required to remove plaque and tartar from beneath your gumlines.
+If you have gum disease caused by plaque buildup, our dentists will carry out deep cleaning and other gum treatments as required to remove plaque and tartar from beneath your gum lines.
 We provide advanced and personalised gum treatment services.

 How Can I Prevent a Toothache?

-Most cases of toothache are preventable if you take the proper preventative measures.
-All you have to do is to stick to a consistent oral hygiene routine to keep your teeth and gums healthy.
+Most cases of toothache are preventable if you take the proper preventative measures by sticking to a consistent oral hygiene routine to keep your teeth and gums healthy.
 This includes brushing your teeth twice daily and flossing at least once a day.
 In addition, regular dental visits for dental checkups and professional cleaning will be incredibly helpful to keep your smile healthy and free of pain.

 With U Dental for Toothache Treatment in Hawthorn

 At With U Dental, we prioritise your comfort and well-being above all.
-When you choose our clinic, our team will combine their expertise with the latest technology and equipment to ensure minimal discomfort for you.
-You may feel anxious about visiting the dentist but don’t worry; our friendly team is always here to help alleviate your fears and create a welcoming and calm environment.
+When you choose our clinic, our team will combine their expertise with the latest technology and equipment to ensure utmost comfort.
+You may feel anxious about visiting the dentist, but don’t worry; our friendly team is always here to help alleviate your fears and create a welcoming and calm environment.
 We also use pain-free anaesthetic techniques performed by Hawthorn’s leading dental professionals to help you feel at ease during your treatment.

-In addition, we offer flexible payment plans to make sure you have access to top-quality, affordable dental care.
-We also have same-day emergency dental appointments for cases of severe dental pain.
-If you have a toothache, all you need to do is call our team right away!
+We have same-day emergency dental appointments for cases of severe dental pain.
+So if you have a toothache, call our team right away!